wp-plugins/exxica-social-marketing/README.txt

 1. Press **Install** to install this plugin to your WordPress.
 2. Enable the plugin in WP admin.
 3. Set up the plugin in **User** => **My social marketing**.
+4. Optionally set up global variables in **Settings** => **Social marketing**.

 = Manual installation =
 1. Download `exxica-social-marketing.zip` from any available source.
 2. Connect to your FTP server and upload and extract the zip-archive to your `/wp-content/plugins/` folder.
 3. Enable the plugin in WP admin.
 4. Set up the plugin in **User** => **My social marketing**.
+5. Optionally set up global variables in **Settings** => **Social marketing**.

 == Frequently Asked Questions ==
+= What if I have discovered a bug? =
+If you have discovered a bug or something that you are not happy with, please let us know at support@exxica.com.

+= I have authorized, but my settings page is not showing any publishing options, why? = Did you remember to press the **Refresh** link?
+This will sync your server to ours.
+Enabling your publishing options.

+= Why isn't Social Marketing Scheduler available in my language? = We only have capacity to translate this plugin for English and Norwegian users.
+If you wish to contribute, please feel free to do so by using a gettext translator (www.poedit.net) and sending the files to us (.mo and .po).

 == Screenshots ==
 1. User administration page - with authentication buttons for various social media platforms and the ability to remove unwanted publishing accounts.